duckietown/course-LRA/book/duckietown-learning-robotics/01_imitation_learning/01_imitation_learning.md

     laptop $ docker-compose build
     laptop $ docker-compose up

+Note: The build command, will require a lot of time, but you only need to build it once.

-A lot of text will pop up, connect to the notebook server.
+A lot of text will pop up, connect to the notebook server, to do this, you should see an address of the form `http://127.0.0.1:8888/...`, just open the link in a web browser.
 Once connected enter in the notebook directory and open the file `01-duckietown-imitation-learning-ipynb`, then follow the instructions in it.

+When you interrupt the containers, press <kbd>Ctrl</kbd>-<kbd>C</kbd> then wait for it to gracefully stop.
+This will prevent many problems.